ourcodingclub/ourcodingclub.github.io/_tutorials/git.md

 Now open RStudio, click `File/ New Project/ Version control/ Git` and paste the HTTPS link from the Github repository into the `Repository URL:` field.
 Select a folder on your computer - that is where the "local" copy of your repository will be (the online one being on Github).

-{% include callout.html content="
+{% capture callout %}
 #### Hiccups?

 We know that there might be problems with the newest updates of the Mac software and installing git and linking it with RStudio.
-The solutions appear to be very specific to the Mac version you have, so if the above steps didn't work, a good starting point is googling "rstudio can't find git mac **your version**" and trying out the suggested solutions.
+The solutions appear to be very specific to the Mac version you have, so if the above steps didn't work, a good starting point is googling \"rstudio can't find git mac **your version**\" and trying out the suggested solutions.

-" %}
+{% endcapture %}
+{% include callout.html content=callout %}

 #### Once the files have finished copying across (this may take a while depending on the size of the repo you're joining), you will notice that a few things about your RStudio session have changed: there is a `Git` tab in the top right corner of RStudio, and all the files that are in the repo are now on your computer as well.